 Walking Loch Ness and Beyond – from Hazelgrove Cottage

 Low level walking in the Loch Ness area, and in particular South Loch Ness, is very special because not only is the scenery superb, and the views fantastic, but because it remains largely ‘undiscovered’.
-In an age of mass tourism and enjoyment by all of the great outdoors, it remains a very peaceful and tranquil area.
+In an age of mass tourism and enjoyment by all of the great outdoors, it remains to a great extent a very peaceful and tranquil area.

-There is a lot of information on the flora, wildlife and rich heritage of the area in the cottage so that you can get the most out of walking.
+There is a lot of information on the flora, wildlife and rich heritage of the area in the cottage so that you can get the most out of walking, but if you have any questions please just ask us.
 Whether you prefer a few short walks or full days exploring, there is plenty to choose from.
-If you have pets then Hazelgrove is ideally located for walking in Farigaig Forest as you do not even need to go onto a road to access the trails behind the cottage.
+If you have pets then Hazelgrove is ideally located for walking in Farigaig Forest as you can access the trails from the cottage without even having to cross the road.

 1. Relax, unwind and take your time …

-Lochan Tor an Tuill in Farigaig Forest.
-This walk is a lovely circular walk of approximately 7 miles ( 12km).
-It starts at Hazelgrove, passes up through rich and varied woodland with several superb viewpoints out over Loch Ness, before descending down to the majestic Falls of Foyers.
-At this point there is the opportunity to take a breather and stop for coffee at the Red Squirrel café or alternatively push on and extend the walk – it’s really up to you.
-The return to Hazelgrove is via the loch side and old Telford pier at Inverfarigaig.
-It is easily the most popular walk as it starts only 20 metres from the Hazelgrove gate!
-It is also a walk with plenty places to stop, sit down and relax a while and enjoy the peace and silence, such as at the small lochan of Torr an Tuill – a truly beautiful place rich in legend.
+Lochan Torr an Tuill in Farigaig Forest used to be at the heart of this walk.
+However, recent extensive tree felling has changed the area dramatically.
+Nevertheless the walk remains a lovely circular walk of approximately 7 miles ( 12km).
+It starts at Hazelgrove, passes up through rich and varied woodland with views out over Loch Ness, passes lochan Tor An Tuill in Glenlia with superb views of the Monaliath Mountains, before eventually descending down to the village of Foyers and the Falls of Foyers.
+In spate the falls are truly a site to behold!
+In the village there is the opportunity to take a breather and stop for coffee and cake at the Waterfall café, Cameron’s Tearoom or Loch Ness Shores before continuing.
+The return to Hazelgrove is via the loch side and old Thomas Telford pier at Inverfarigaig.
+It is easily the most popular walk as it starts only 5 minutes walk from the Hazelgrove gate!
+It is also a walk with plenty places to stop, sit down and relax a while and enjoy the peace and silence…

 2. Dun Dearduil

-Little surprise then, perhaps, that the walk up Dun Dearduil is testing.
-The path is virtually non-existent, the undergrowth thick and at times, such is the steepness, progress can only be made by clinging on to the vegetation.
+Little surprise then, perhaps, that the walk up Dun Dearduil is testing requiring a good level of physical fitness and ideally experience of mountain scrambling.
+For route directions to follow or if you are unsure about doing this walk please ask us.
+The path is faint, the undergrowth very thick and steep at times, .
 However, make the effort and you will not be disappointed.
-The views from the top are fantastic and bring out clearly the splendour of Loch Ness as it stretches east and west into the distance.
+The views from the top are truly fantastic and reveal the full splendour of Loch Ness as it stretches east and west into the distance.

-This walk is also a good one on which to appreciate the rich diversity of fauna in the area as we ascend from the moist river environment shrouded in trees up to 284m in a very short distance.
-You might also even be lucky and see a peregrine falcon rising up above the mighty rock face.
+This walk is also a good one on which to appreciate the rich diversity of fauna in the area as you ascend from the moist river environment of the River Farigaig shrouded in trees, up 284m in a very short distance.
+You might also even be lucky and see a peregrine falcon rising up above the mighty rock face!

 3. Take a Walk on the Wildside.

-The Secret Lochan This is a walk that takes us up the spiral ‘Corkscrew’ road just on the edge of Inverfarigaig, and beyond into the ancient lands of Stratherrick.
-The Corkscrew was built in 1815 by the son of Lord Woodhouselee and apart from resurfacing has changed little since then.
+This 17km walk starts by heading up the spiral ‘Corkscrew’ road just on the edge of Inverfarigaig, The Corkscrew was built in 1815 by the son of Lord Woodhouselee and apart from resurfacing has changed little since then.
 It is rarely used by cars because it is so narrow and steep and from the top there are wonderful views across to the massive crags of Dun Dearduill as well as out over Loch Ness.

 4. Eas na Smudh (Waterfall of Smoke).